 3) 2004 MY and older vehicles in Zone C

-IMPORTANT NOTE: Certain vehicles in Zones B and C are not included in Zone A in this first phase of the expansion, based on NHTSA’s schedule requirements.
+IMPORTANT NOTE: Certain vehicles in Zones B and C are not included in this first phase of the expansion, based on NHTSA’s schedule requirements.
 They will eventually be included in later phases as follows:

 (The map below indicates the states in each Zone.)